ti-cortex-m4/demo-java-virtual-threads2/readme.md

 To achieve better scalability of virtual threads, you should reconsider using _thread-local variables_ and _inheritable-thread-local variables_.
 Thread-local variables provide each thread with its copy of a variable, which is set to a value independent of the values set by other threads.
 A thread-local variable works as an implicit, thread-bound parameter and allows passing data from a caller to a callee through a sequence of intermediate methods.

 Virtual threads support thread-local behavior in the same way as platform threads.
-But because virtual threads can be very numerous, the following design features of thread-local variables can have a more significant negative impact:
+Because virtual threads can be very numerous, the following design features of thread-local variables can have a more significant negative effect: